The Difference Between BMW ‘M’ and ‘Alpina’ Models

 How’s this for thrust?
 The B7 ties the Audi R8, which is 1100 pounds lighter, at 12.8 seconds through the quarter-mile, at which point the gargantuan Alpina starts pulling away.
 The 551-hp Bentley Flying Spur can’t keep up, and Audi’s 450-hp S8 is so much slower it’s hardly worth mentioning. – Road and Track 2007

-The R8 was Audi’s top of the line performance coupe, and yet the full sized Alpina ties it in the quarter mile.
-From a form and function stand point, the Alpina is a no brainer.
+The R8 was Audi’s top-of-the-line performance coupe, and yet the full-sized Alpina ties it in the quarter mile.
+From a form and function standpoint, the Alpina is a no-brainer.
 If you want a sportier option, this 2016 B6, is listed for $41,777.
 0-60 reached in 3.7 seconds and even this one has a top speed of 193 mph.
 Compared to the M6 of 2015 which reached 60 at 3.9 seconds.

 King of the Road vs. King of the Track